 Maximum trailer weight is calculated assuming only the driver is in the tow vehicle and it has all the required trailering equipment.
-The weight of additional optional equipment, passengers and cargo must be subtracted from the maximum trailer weight.
+The weight of additional optional equipment, passengers and cargo in the tow vehicle must be subtracted from the maximum trailer weight.

-You can ask your dealer for our trailering information or advice, or you can write us at:
+You can ask your dealer for our trailering information or advice.
+Also, see Customer Assistance Offices on page 397 for more information.